awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

       Take note of the policy Amazon Resource Name \(ARN\) that is returned\.

 1. Create a Kubernetes service account for the driver and attach the policy to the service account\.
 Replacing the ARN of the policy with the ARN returned in the previous step\.
+If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-East\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:` before running the following command\.

    ```
    eksctl create iamserviceaccount \